gnosly/TomcatJdbcConnectionTest/README.md

 ...	/>
 ```

- //TODO: tomcat doc page
- //TODO: descr meaning of the properties

  7. change the context.xml as suggested before and restart the tomcat with the new webapp
  8. click on the button again and take a look on Jmx.
 Now the line grows and after 10 seconds drop down.
 If you see the log you shoud see the log that give you the point where the connection was opened.